The overall management of your health is important to us.

 Receiving Test Results

 - To maximise the quality of your medical care it is vital that you make yourself aware of all test results.
 This is a shared responsibility of both you and your GP.
-Your GP will advise how this is to be arranged.
-SMS is available.
+Your GP will advise how this is to be arranged, and SMS is available.

-- Your GP will advise the reception staff of any instructions for you following your tests results being reviewed.
+- Your GP will advise the receptionist or nurse of any instructions for you following your tests results being reviewed.

 - If you would like to discuss your results with your GP please advise the reception staff and they will inform your GP.
 The Practice Nurses may also be accessed for clinical advice.

-- Click here to view the General Information and Health Information Brochure General Information and Health Information Brochure
+- Click here to view the General Information & Health Information.
+February 2017

-- To enhance your continued care we have a computerised reminder/recall system which enables the Practice to send letters when your next follow-up is due for certain regular checks.
+- To enhance your continued care we have a computerised reminder/recall system which enables the Practice to send a SMS or letter when your next follow-up is due for certain regular checks.

 - Our system is dependent on your current contact details being correct.
 If you are moving house, or have changed your mobile number please advise us at the Practice so we can update your records.

-- Reminders/recalls include but are not limited to; annual checkups PAP smear, women’s/men’s health checks, immunisations and travel vaccines.
+- Reminders/recalls include but are not limited to: annual check-ups, PAP smears, women’s health checks, men’s health checks, immunisations and travel vaccines.

-- It is important that you schedule an appointment for these investigations or checkups when due, as this ensures that your clinical care is managed appropriately.
+- It is important that you schedule an appointment for these check-ups when due, as this ensures that your health is managed appropriately.

-- Click here for general Information and Health Information Brochure General Information and Health Information Brochure
+- Click here for the General Information & Health Information.
+February 2017

-- General Practice Cremorne offers a number of vaccinations and is an accredited Yellow Fever Centre.
+- General Practice Cremorne offers a number of vaccinations and is an accredited Yellow Fever and Travel Health Centre

-- Vaccinations can be given by your GP and or the Practice Nurse.
+- Vaccinations can be given by your GP or the Practice Nurse after a consultation with the GP.

-- Vaccination clinics are offered to accommodate the peak demand for vaccination services (seasonal).
+- Vaccination clinics are offered to accommodate the peak demand for the influenza vaccine.

 GP Management Plans & Health Assessments

-GP Management Plans & Health Assessments provide an opportunity to initiate preventive health care and/or monitor and manage your current health issues.
-Ask your GP or one of our Practice Nurses whether either is appropriate for you or your child.
+GP Management Plans & Health Assessments provide an opportunity to initiate preventive health care or monitor and manage your current health issues.
+Ask your GP whether this is appropriate for you or your child.
+GP Management Plans can be developed for numerous medical conditions, which Health Assessments have specific target groups.
+Check your eligibility below:

-- Patient‘s with Chronic Health conditions may be eligible for subsidised Allied Health Services when your GP has completed a Care Plan.
+- Patients with Chronic Health conditions may be eligible for a subsidised Allied Health Services when your GP has completed a Care Plan.

 - A Healthy Kids Check for children aged at least 3 years and less than 5 years of age, who have received or who are receiving their 4 year old immunisation.